Skip to main content

 link-in-text-block76

-Remodeling accessibility violations by severity, critical, serious, moderate, minor unique violations under axe-core 4.10.2 against WCAG 2.1 AA, across 146 contractor websites Site Inspected
+Remodeling accessibility violations by severity, critical, serious, moderate, minor violation instances under axe-core 4.10.2 against WCAG 2.1 AA, across 146 contractor websites inspected

 Remodeling brands, axe-core 4.10.2 severity rollup.
-Brand-level deduplication applied.
-Counts represent unique violation types per brand, not total instances across pages.
+Counts are total violation instances across all captured pages (homepage plus four supporting URLs, mobile and desktop).
 Download PNG Free for editorial use with credit to Fervor Studio.

 Remodeling top 10 axe-core rule violations by total occurrence, missing landmark regions, low colour contrast, unnamed links, broken heading order